-- 5.4.1 The Programme must have requirements in place to ensure projects are additional on the basis of one or more of the following methods: - Legal or regulatory additionality analysis - o Barrier analysis - Common practice / market penetration analysis - o Investment, cost, or other financial analysis - Performance standards / benchmarks - 5.4.2 If the Programme pre-defines certain projects as automatically additional (e.g., through a "positive list" of eligible project types), then they must provide clear evidence on how the activity was determined to be additional.
+- 5.4.1 The Programme must have requirements in place to ensure projects are additional on the basis of the methods below: - Legal or regulatory additionality analysis - and at least one of the following methods: - Investment, cost, or other financial analysis [most preferred], with a common practice/market penetration analysis - Barrier analysis [least preferred], with a common practice/market penetration analysis - Performance standards/benchmarks - 5.4.1.1 The Programme must provide clear definitions and guidance for each additionality assessment method it permits.
+This must include instructions for how project developers should apply each method, including examples of acceptable evidence. - 5.4.2 If the Programme pre-defines certain projects as automatically additional (e.g., through a "positive list" of eligible project types), then they must provide clear evidence on how the activity was determined to be additional.
 The criteria for such positive lists should be publicly disclosed and conservative.